Anhinga

 Background and Identification

-The Anhinga, Anhinga anhinga, is a member of the Anhingidae Family of Anhingas.
+The Anhinga, Anhinga anhinga, is a member of the Anhingidae Family of Anhingas which has four species placed in one genera Anhinga.
+There are two subspecies of Anhinga anhinga.
 They are mid-sized in stature.
 Also commonly known as the “snakebird” or “water turkey”, this species is known for its sharp pointed bill and long slender neck.
 It uses its bill to spear fish.
 One of the most striking behaviors of the Anhinga is its method of swimming, as it often swims with its body submerged and only its neck above water, giving it a snake-like appearance.
-In Mexico, the American Anhinga is known as Anhinga Americano.
+They are known in Mexico as Anhinga Americano.

 The Anhinga’s plumage is primarily black with silvery wing patterns.
 It has elongated tail feathers that resemble a turkey’s tail.
 Males are generally darker with a greenish sheen, while females and juveniles have a lighter, brownish neck and chest.